 - Eating a whole-food plant-based will provide around 10% of energy from protein.

 - Foods high in protein such as meat and dairy aren’t necessarily healthy, as eating these foods comes at the cost of high calories, cholesterol and harmful chemicals.
-Moreover, the link between consumption of animal-based protein and disease is well established (as mentioned in Disease blog).
+Moreover, the link between consumption of animal-based protein and disease is well established (as mentioned in my Disease blog).

 - Humans actually don’t need that much protein, in fact too much can be harmful especially on kidney function.
 Carbohydrates are the body’s most efficient source of fuel.
 I acknowledge that essential fats also play an important role, and that nutrition is the combined activities of countless food substances of which different organs have different preferred energy sources.
 But the choice to make my primary energy source carbohydrates was a personal preference, which just so happens to have a strong basis in scientific evidence.